technion046195/technion_046195_2020_spring/README.md

 - For some reason Jekyll replaces the combination "\\{" with "{".
 This is problematic when trying to use curly brackets in LaTeX equations such as "\left\\{x\right\\}".
 A workaround is to use "\lbrace" and "rbrace" instead: "\left\brace x\right\rbrace"

 - The "|" sign in markdown is used to define tables.
 It is problematic when defining conditional probability, such as "p\left(x|y\right)".
 A work around is to use "\lvert" instead: "p\left(x\lvert y\right)"

+## Comminting Jupyter Notebooks

+To commit Jupyter notebooks you must first do the following (once) in order clean up the notebooks before the commit.
+(Removing cell numbers and metadata):

+  1. Install jq

+      ``` bash
+      sudo apt install jq
+      ```

+  2. run the following command in the repository folder:

+      ```bash
+      git config --local include.path ../.gitconfig
+      ```